Symmetry Matters: Auditing and Symmetrizing 3D Generative Models: Introduction

-While current 3D generative models demonstrate strong performance in synthesizing shapes from 3D or depth data \cite{zhou_3DShapeGeneration_2021b, zeng_LIONLatentPoint_2022, ren_XCubeLargeScale3D_2024, lyu_SLIDEControllableMesh_2023, ren_TIGERTimeVaryingDenoising_2024}, explicitly generating symmetrical objects is rarely an architectural or experimental design objective.
-This remains true even though many objects in widely used 3D shape datasets exhibit clear reflection symmetry with respect to the $x$-axis.
-As illustrated in Figure \ref{fig:generated_shapes}, objects from the ShapeNet dataset highlight this property.
+While current 3D generative models exhibit strong performance in synthesizing shapes from 3D or depth data \cite{zhou_3DShapeGeneration_2021b, zeng_LIONLatentPoint_2022, ren_XCubeLargeScale3D_2024, lyu_SLIDEControllableMesh_2023, ren_TIGERTimeVaryingDenoising_2024}, explicitly generating symmetrical objects is rarely an architectural or experimental design objective.
+This remains true even though many objects in widely used 3D shape datasets exhibit clear reflection symmetry with respect to the canonical plane $x=0$.
+As illustrated in \figref{fig:generated_shapes}, objects from the ShapeNet dataset \cite{chang_ShapeNetInformationRich3D_2015} highlight this property.
 Recent approaches face this challenge by incorporating symmetry into their architecture \cite{levy_SymmCDSymmetryPreservingCrystal_2024, lu_StructurePreservingDiffusion_2025, yang_SYM3DLearningSymmetric_2024, kelvinius_WyckoffDiffGenerativeDiffusion_2025}, but they still lack problem generalization.

-To investigate this, we hypothesize that: if a generative model is trained exclusively on partial shapes (i.e., one half of each object), and if the data distribution is sufficiently rich, the model should be capable of generating novel, varied half-objects that, once reflected, result in complete shapes that are both visually plausible and geometrically symmetric.
-To test this hypothesis, we designed an experimental protocol comprising two main stages.
-First, we evaluate the inherent symmetry in 1000 full objects from three ShapeNet classes (Airplane, Car, and Chair) by mirroring them using the Householder transformation and computing their Chamfer Distance to the original.
-Then, we apply the same protocol to 1000 shapes generated by several 3D generative models (Point Voxel Diffusion (PVD), LION, XCube, and SLIDE 3D), allowing for a quantitative comparison of symmetry preservation.

-In the second stage, we construct a modified dataset by mirroring the points with $x \leq 0$ (left half) to $x \geq 0$ (right half), thereby obtaining half-shapes with the same number of points as the original point clouds in the ShapeNet benchmark (15K points).
-Using PVD \cite{zhou_3DShapeGeneration_2021b} and LION \cite{zeng_LIONLatentPoint_2022} as our baseline architectures, we train both models from scratch on this half-shape dataset and generate novel samples, which are subsequently mirrored across the $x$-axis to reconstruct complete shapes.
-Finally, we assess the generation quality by computing the 1-Nearest Neighbor Accuracy (1-NNA) metric, along with Chamfer Distance and Earth Mover's Distance, to reference shapes.
-Additionally, we employ the Fréchet Point Cloud Distance (FPD) to assess the perceptual and statistical realism of the generated shapes.
-This evaluation criterion enables us to analyze whether learning from partial inputs enhances the generation of geometrically symmetric and realistic 3D shapes.

-Finally, our results demonstrate that training generative models on half-objects leads to improved symmetry in the generated shapes without requiring architectural modifications or additional supervision.
-These findings highlight the effectiveness of data-centric strategies for inducing structural priors in 3D shape generation.